Ivana Wong: Music career

+Acting career

-Apart from being a professional singer, Ivana has made a number of appearances in dramas.
-In 2010, she appeared in the musical drama “Octave”, which held nineteen full-house shows, and the music she wrote for this drama was nominated for The Best Original Music Score in a Drama in the 20th Hong Kong Drama Society Award.
+In 2010, she appeared in the musical stage play Octave, which held nineteen full-house shows, and the music she wrote for this drama was nominated for The Best Original Music Score in a Drama in the 20th Hong Kong Drama Society Award.
 In 2011, her appearance in the Broadway Musical “I Love You Because” brought her the first nomination for Best Supporting Actress in the 21st Hong Kong Drama Award Presentation.

-In 2013, she appeared the first time as actress-in-a-main-role in the TVB series “Inbound Troubles”.
-Subsequently, in the same year, she took the role of Wu Lu, as her film debut, in the Lunar New Year movie “Golden Chickensss”.
-Her acting was widely praised, and this role brought her accolades “Best Performer” and “Best Supporting Actress” of The 34th Hong Kong Film Awards in 2015, also “Best Newcomer” of Hong Kong Film Directors’ Guild.
+In 2013, she starred in the comedy television series Inbound Troubles.
+She made her film debut in the 2014 Lunar New Year movie Golden Chickensss, and was nominated for Best New Performer and Best Supporting Actress at the 34th Hong Kong Film Awards in 2015, going on to win both awards.
+She was also named Best Newcomer at the 2014 Hong Kong Film Directors’ Guild.
 She participated in the performance of the stage play "Little HK 4-6" from 2013 to 2017.
 In May 2018, she formed “Lungg” together with Michael Ning and Yeung Wai Leun (Lun) for the 21 performances of the "Laboratory".
 In August 2019, she translated the Broadway romantic music comedy "First Date".
 Ivana Wong is the initiator of this play.

-She is an actor, producer, co-ordinator and investor.
-She participates all parts of the performance such as selection of repertoire, selection of plays, and translation of scripts.
+In 2022, she portrayed Josephine in the comedy film Table for Six, earning critical praise.
+She won Best Supporting Actress for the second time at the 41st Hong Kong Film Awards.